7xa5h/7xa5h/README.md

 # Hi! 👋

-My name's xash, also known as *7xa5h*, and I'm a Deno developer/programmer as well as a student and "designer".
+My name's xash, also known as *7xa5h*, and I'm a Deno developer/programmer as well as a student.

 I don't usually share content on my GitHub, but I sometimes showcase some projects.
 I also enjoy creating Discord bots and making simple websites for fun.